[HISTORY: Adopted by the Board of Supervisors of the Township of Maidencreek 12-31-2001 by Ord. No. 185. Amendments noted where applicable.]

 It shall be unlawful to ignite or feed an open fire for any purpose within the Maidencreek Township Zoning Districts R-2a, R-3 and R-4.

-It shall be unlawful to burn any leaf waste within any zoning district of Maidencreek Township.
+It shall be unlawful to bum any leaf waste and source separated recyclables within the Township of Maidencreek.

 Exceptions.
 Subject to the following exceptions: